Meet TechStars LA's 2021 Accelerator Cohort

 Based out of Los Angeles, Butterfly's software provides telehealth companies access to labs, testing and results that can be shared with patients via their portal and mailing services.
 So far, they have partnered with 10 labs to offer blood and other tests.

 Cheres is a social network for stock tracking.

 The platform allows users to see what their friends and followers are investing in.
 The app has pre launched and already has thousands on its waitlist, according to the company.

-Co-founder Cimeran Kapur co-founded Communikind, an app that lets families track their health history and health data, after finding out she had cancer while in medical school.
-Available on both the IOS and the Google Play Store, the app also lets users share data with physicians.
+Founder Cimeran Kapur created Communikind, an app that lets families track their behavioral health history and health data.
+She developed the app after finding out she had cancer while in medical school.
+Available on both the iOS and the Google Play Store, the app also lets users share data with physicians.

 Kapur created the app to give patients more control over their medical histories.

-Led by Shilo Johnson, a former accountant, ComplYant sells software that helps businesses keep track of tax deadlines, bills and other paperwork.
+Led by Shiloh Johnson, a former accountant, ComplYant sells software that helps businesses keep track of tax deadlines, bills and other paperwork.

 Erdos Ventures buys small e-commerce businesses.
 Based out of Canada, Erdos generates an offer within 14 days and lets owners choose between fully selling the company or sharing profits.